isomerpages/moe-oasispri/_others/Highlights/Highlights.md

 ---
 ### Awards Day 2022

 The annual Oasis Awards Day was held on 18 November 2022.
 This year’s theme, “Together We Celebrate” commemorated the success and achievements of our students through various awards presentations.
-Our CCA groups ...[Read More ...](https://staging.d6400o65xh90r.amplifyapp.com/ops/highlights/awards-day-2022)
+Our CCA groups ...
+[Read More ...](https://staging.d6400o65xh90r.amplifyapp.com/ops/highlights/awards-day-2022)

 ### P1 e-Orientation 2023

-P1 e-Orientation will be held on 18 October 2022 (Tuesday).
+P1 e-Orientation will be held on Tues 18 Oct 2022.

 10 a.m. to 11 a.m. <br>
 2 p.m. to 3 p.m.